marianasrv/sudoku-solver/README.md

 # Sudoku Solver 🧩
 This project was developed under the Logic For Programming course of the Bachelors Degree in Computer Science and Engineering, at Instituto Superior Técnico, Lisbon.

-We developed sudoku solver using SWI-Prolog.
+We developed a sudoku solver using SWI-Prolog.

 ### Table of content